 For the 2022/23 UK tax year, UK resident individuals are entitled to a dividend tax allowance of up to £2,000, so that the first £2,000 of dividends received in a tax year will be free of tax.
-Dividends in excess of this allowance will be taxed at 8.75% for basic rate taxpayers, 33.75% for higher rate taxpayers and 39.35% for additional rate taxpayers.
-Note that from April 2022 tax on dividend income increased by 1.25% to help support the NHS and social care.
+UK stamp duty and/or SDRT will, subject to certain exemptions, Dividends in excess of this allowance will be taxed at 8.75% for be payable on any transfer of shares to the ADS custodian or basic rate taxpayers, 33.75% for higher rate taxpayers and 39.35% depository at a rate of 1.5% of the amount of any consideration for additional rate taxpayers.
+Note that from April 2022 tax on provided (if transferred on sale), or their value (if transferred for dividend income increased by 1.25% to help support the NHS and no consideration).
+However, no stamp duty or SDRT should be social care. payable on the transfer of, or agreement to transfer, an ADS.